awwaiid/thelackthereof/Immaterial_Things.md

 ---
 title: Immaterial_Things
-createdAt: 2015-08-16T16:52-04:00
+createdAt: 2011-11-30T07:52-05:00
-editedAt: 2015-08-16T16:59-04:00
+editedAt: 2015-08-16T16:52-04:00
 ---

-Created by Brock Wilcox and Jason Woys.

-License: You may redistribute and modify this work, as per [[http://creativecommons.org/licenses/by-sa/3.0/|Creative Commons Attribution-ShareAlike (CC BY-SA)]]

-audio:docs/music/album1/03_-_Immaterial_Things
+(Co-created with Jason)

 Em*6 Cm G Em*6 F# A -- Bridge E A E A E B A E

 Last night I walked
-To the store
+down to the store
 Saw something peculiar
 On the corner
 Standing there naked
-Wearing all her clothes
+wearing all her clothes
-I asked her if she knew I could see her soul
+Asked her if she knew
+I could see her soul

-Refrain:

-She said
+refrain:
-I get that a lot
+She said I get that a lot
 I wear it under my sleeve
 You're creepin me out, mister
-Why don't you leave?
+so why don't you leave?
-Why so bothered by immaterial things?
+Why so bothered
+by immaterial things?

 Now I wonder
-Could she be right?
+could she be right?
 Should I reconsider
-How I live my life,
+how I live my life,
 Looking at people
-With objectivity,
+with objectivity,
-I asked her what's wrong with transparency
+I asked her what's wrong
+with transparency

 [refrain]

 So I left
-Made my way home
+made my way home
-Turned on the TV
+turned on the TV
-Watched the world alone
+watched the world alone
-And it occurred to me
+and it occurred to me
-That reality
+that reality
-Is just a buzzword for immaterial things
+is just a buzzword
+for immaterial things

 [refrain]

-Why so bothered by immaterial things?
+Why so bothered
+by immaterial things?